SamirPS/DockerProject/README.md

 The postgres database allows to store all the data of the schools for example their specialties and prices.
 We also have access to the different competition coefficients for each school.

-Redis and mongodb allows me to retrieve the suggestions that the user can send.
+Redis  allows me to retrieve the suggestions that the user can send.

+Mongodb store the user account

 All the data of database is persistant